jayhilljayhill/docs-product/src/develop/ui/screens/intro.md

 # Screen

-A Screen is a user interface (UI) element that contains other UI elements for users to interact.
-An empty Screen contains a basic layout for you to add widgets.
+A Screen is a user interface (UI) element that contains other UI elements for users to interact with.
+An empty Screen contains a basic layout for you to add widgets to.
 A Screen based on a Screen Template has predefined content that works as a demo.

 How Screens show in an app to you users depends on the app type: